SERGEYDJUM/dwm_eotf_rs/README.md

 dwm_eotf_rs depends on `shader_patcher` library from this repository that can be used to implement patching of other apps.

 # Known Issues
 - Chromium-based apps (Web browsers, VS Code, etc) also use incorrect curves and will switch back and forth between original and fixed look sometimes.
+Setting `force-color-profile` to `hdr10` will help somewhat.

 # Acknowledgements
 - Many thanks to [ledoge](https://github.com/ledoge) for original C implementation.